PLEASE NOTE:

 Built and managed by The Johns Hopkins University Applied Physics

-Laboratory, Laurel, Maryland, NEAR-Shoemaker was the first spacecraft
+Laboratory, Laurel, Maryland, NEAR-Shoemaker was the first

 launched in NASA's Discovery Program of low-cost, small-scale